 - HIDS or Host Intrusion Detection System

 Ans.
-HIDS or Host Intrusion Detection system is a system in which snapshot of the existing system is taken and compares with the previous snap shot.
-It checks if critical files were modified or deleted then a alert is generated and send to the administrator.
+HIDS or Host Intrusion Detection system is a system in which a snapshot of the existing system is taken and compares with the previous snapshot.
+It checks if critical files were modified or deleted then an alert is generated and send to the administrator.

 Ans.
 Following are the participants:

 - Certification authority

 Ans.
 URL manipulation is a type of attack in which hackers manipulate the website URL to get the critical information.
 The information is passed in the parameters in the query string via HTTP GET method between client and server.
 Hackers can alter the information between these parameters and get the authentication on the servers and steal the critical data.